swr06/swr06/README.md

 - ⚡ Fun fact: ...
 -->

-I mostly code in C, C++ and OpenGL
+I mostly code in C, C++ and OpenGL <br />

-🔭 Here are the projects that I am currently working on :
-  ⚡ A Tiny Minecraft clone (pinned) <br />
+🔭 Here are the projects that I am currently working on : <br /> ⚡ A Tiny Minecraft clone (pinned) <br />

 🔭 And here are the projects on my bucket list : <br />